hadiagus/hello-world/README.md

 # hello-world

+Hi Humans!

-Learn how to use git
+I'm just trying to use github!